-How To Build The Ultimate Cheese Board For Festive Holiday Gatherings
+Cheese Board Ideas: How To Build A Party-Worthy Platter | Chatelaine

 Nothing will make guests go gaga quite like a cheese board.
-This year, go beyond the tried and true with a selection of crowd-pleasing cheeses that truly offer something for everyone — from your vegan cousin to your tiniest guests — without sacrificing flavour.
+This year, use our cheese board ideas to go beyond the tried and true with a selection of crowd-pleasers that truly offer something for everyone—from your vegan cousin to your tiniest guests—without sacrificing flavour.
 Best of all, you can find these beautifully creamy, salty, spreadable and even dairy-free picks in your favourite supermarket’s cheese section.

 To really ace this appetizer platter, pair each of your cheeses with another little morsel.
 Look for simple crackers, a selection of cured meats and perhaps even some fruit and jelly, and let your nearest and dearest dig in.

-We chatted with cheese board experts (including a certified cheese master) for more tips on how take this holiday staple to the next level
+We chatted with cheese board experts (including a certified cheese master) for more tips on how take this holiday staple to the next level.

 What type of cheeses should I put on my cheese boards?

 “The biggest thing to remember is variety.
 That’s the best part of cheese.
-There are so many different styles and textures and flavours and aromas,” says Afrim Pristine, Maitre Fromager, or cheese master at Toronto’s famous Cheese Boutique — he also just released the cheese-themed cookbook For the Love of Cheese.
+There are so many different styles and textures and flavours and aromas,” says Afrim Pristine, Maitre Fromager, or cheese master at Toronto’s famous Cheese Boutique and author of the cheese-themed cookbook For the Love of Cheese.
 He recommends serving five to six cheeses at a time.

 How much cheese should I buy?

-While it might be tempting to stock up on fine cheeses (especially if your favourite type’s on sale), Pristine urges folks to buy only what you need — cheese isn’t something you want to shop for in bulk because it won’t keep well in your fridge.
+While it might be tempting to stock up on fine cheeses (especially if your favourite type’s on sale), Pristine urges folks to buy only what you need—cheese isn’t something you want to shop for in bulk because it won’t keep well in your fridge.
 If you have a group of about 10 people, Pristine suggests about two to three ounces, or 75 to 90 grams, of total cheese per guest (about five or six decent-sized wedges would be ideal).

-What should I serve with my cheese?
+What should I serve with my cheese plate?

-Cheese should always be the star of the show, but you’ll need a neutral-flavoured vessel to get the cheese from the board into your mouth — water crackers or thinly sliced pieces of baguette would do the trick.
+Cheese should always be the star of the show, but you’ll need a neutral-flavoured vessel to get the cheese from the board into your mouth—water crackers or thinly sliced pieces of baguette would do the trick.

 Mild cured meats go well with cheese too, as do nuts, dried fruit and certain types of fresh fruit, including apples, pears, figs and grapes because they provide a nice palate cleanser.
 For a unique pairing, try blue cheese with honey or honeycomb.
 And if you’re looking for a veggie-friendly savoury pairing (when meat’s off-the-table), try red pepper jelly with a full-flavoured, or stinkier cheese, like a triple-cream brie.